 I was a member of HDAA when I first discovered the HDI Certification Portfolio and incorporated the courses into the organization’s overall training and development program with positive results.
 It was the first time any of the team had received formal certified training that wasn’t a Microsoft or other type of technical course but fully focused on their role as a profession.

-A while later and after a few ‘murders and acquisitions’ and knowing the great deal of strain service and support professionals can suffer, I decided to combine my holistic and corporate qualifications to help design, develop and transform Support.
-At this point I joined the HDAA team as an HDI Certified Instructor and Service Management Consultant.
+A while later and after a few ‘murders and acquisitions’ and knowing a great deal of strain service and support professionals can suffer, I decided to combine my holistic and corporate qualifications to help design, develop and transform Support.
+At this point, I joined the HDAA team as an HDI Certified Instructor and Service Management Consultant.
 Having seen the results of HDI Certifications previously, I was very happy to be imparting the content and volunteer in the ICSC evolving the standards on a wider scale.
 The more courses I instructed, the more consulting projects I completed, the more my belief in role focused capability training was solidified.

 The results, feedback and ongoing engagement with the students proved its worth.
 I’ve watched a number of my students advance their careers through the certifications and am always happy to see them return for the next level of training.
 As an IT instructor, it’s very satisfying to see them develop from HDI-SCA through to HDI-SCM knowing that you played a small part in making it happen.

 Aurélie Dousset: In your role as a trainer, you also need to be somewhat commercial in order to convey the benefits to the learners.
 If a training organization were to adopt the HDI portfolio, how should they best communicate the benefits of training?